Biden seeks infrastructure bounce. But can a nuts-and-bolts pitch overcome cultural divides?

 That longer timeline, officials said, will allow the administration to continue to sell pieces of the plan for many months and even years later.
 White House officials also said Biden and Cabinet officials faced a set of historic crises upon taking office, and they had less time to aggressively travel and sell the rescue plan when it passed in March.

-Now, with the country making significant progress in battling back the pandemic and its impact on the economy, the administration will have more resources and time to devote to pitching the package, they contend.“We did not do a sufficient job of explaining to people exactly what we’d done to rescue families, rescue businesses,” said Clyburn.
-He added a sharp warning: “We cannot make that mistake with this.”
+Now, with the country making significant progress in battling back the pandemic and its impact on the economy, the administration will have more resources and time to devote to pitching the package, they contend.

 House Majority Whip James E. Clyburn (D-S.C.), a close Biden ally, said in an interview Saturday that Democrats did not do a good enough job promoting their previous accomplishments, including the sweeping pandemic relief bill, and cannot afford to fall short again.